 Living space

-First of all, you have to determine the average number of people who will live in this tent.
-The objective is to meet the needs of the whole family in terms of space and storage.
-Indeed, the optimal size of the living space is necessarily linked to the number of people who will be present during the stay.
-It is always possible to use an awning or a vestibule to enlarge the space.
-It is generally recommended to consider that a person must have a minimum of 60 cm in width and 2 meters in length to feel comfortable.
+First, you need to determine the average number of people who will live in this tent.
+The goal is to meet the needs of the entire family in terms of space and storage.
+Indeed, the optimal area of the living space is necessarily linked to the number of people who will be present during the stay.
+It is always possible to use a canopy or vestibule to enlarge the space.
+It is generally recommended to consider that one person should have a minimum of 60 cm in width and 2 meters in length to feel comfortable.

 The shape